HCMID/scholia-transmission/README.md

 - `centurydates`: compute an integer representing the century of the lates datable person mentioned in each scholion.
 - `scholia-size`: compute number of "words" per scholion.
+- `viewscholialengths`: view histograms of word lengths in scholia.
 - `simplelda`: build topic models using LDA
 - `analyzetm`: load document-term data from delimited file and visualize distribution of topics by MS